 A work of mine is currently in the National Collection of Contemporary Drawing 30 Years exhibition at Limerick City Gallery of Art, Ireland.

 I gave a public lecture on Drawing and Research for the RHA Dublin, click here for talk and Q+A.

-Delighted to be holding an online studio visit for DLR Arts Office on Friday December 4th.
-Free registration on the link here
+Delighted to hold an online studio visit for DLR Arts Office on Friday December 4th.

 Thanks to UltravioletArtTalks for the opportunity to talk about my work.
 See the link here

 The National Gallery of Ireland have uploaded the film of the After Vermeer Project with myself Dragana Jurasic and Maser

 Looking forward to my resheduled Residency at the Josef and Anni Albers Foundation in summer 2022.